 Young American viewers never knew the draft, so never thought much about conscientious objectors.
-But “” offers the universal battle of a person working to keep his principles, despite the hardships on him and his family.
+But “A Hidden Life” offers the universal battle of a person working to keep his principles, despite the hardships on him and his family.

 John F. Kennedy wrote in a letter to a friend, “War will exist until that distant day when the conscientious objector enjoys the same reputation and prestige that the warrior does today.”